BLIND

 Motherless at seven, married at fourteen, three kids at nineteen, widowed at thirty-five, a grandmother at thirty-seven, she lived her life dominoes-style—from one crash to another.
 Yet she stood stolid and dependable through it all, and through my own turbulent, often self-absorbed journey from toddler-hood to adulthood.

-Another of Patti’s favorite retorts to safety pin taunts was how she saved the day, and as she never failed to add, Meera aunty’s maanam, her honor, with her Dragon Number One.
+Another of Patti’s favorite retorts to safety pin taunts was how she saved the day, and as she never failed to add, Meera aunty’s maanam, her honour, with her Dragon Number One.

 Meera aunty was getting married, and like so many of these ‘modern’ girls who never wear a saree until their wedding day, Meera aunty had no clue how to wear one.
 She made the typical rookie mistake of draping her sari without a safety pin or brooch to hold the pallu—the folds that drape over her shoulder.
 And there she was, sitting dutifully on the stage, performing the wedding rituals with the groom and clutching the leaf that the priest assured her was the tenuous link to marital bliss, when she looked up and caught the priest glaring at her while the photographer in front of her went berserk, clicking photos of her as if she were Princess Diana.